CREPIC21/linux-virtual-mail-server-configuration/README.md

 pgrep -a rspamd
 ```

-5. Configuring the Rspamd normal worker to listen only on localhost interface
+E) Configuring the Rspamd normal worker to listen only on localhost interface
 ```
 vim /etc/rspamd/local.d/worker-normal.inc
 ```
 ```
 bind_socket = "127.0.0.1:11333";
 ```
-6. Enabling the milter protocol to communicate with postfix:
+F) Enabling the milter protocol to communicate with postfix:
 ```
 vim /etc/rspamd/local.d/worker-proxy.inc
 ```